Tuition and Fee Policy

 Within the third week of class: 20%

-No refund after the fourth week
+No refund after the third week.

-Refund for Distance Learning:
+Refund for Distance Learning Courses:

 Within the first week: 60%